fastly/compute-js-static-publish/README.md

 ### Using Webpack

-As of v4, Webpack is no longer required, and by default is no longer part of the default scaffolded application.
+As of v4, Webpack is no longer required, and is no longer part of the default scaffolded application.
-If you wish to use some features of Webpack, you can elect to include Webpack in your generated application by specifying `--webpack` at the command line.
+If you wish to use some features of Webpack, you may include Webpack in your generated application by specifying `--webpack` at the command line.

 ## Migrating